Dating app: Usage by demographic group

 Online dating applications typically target a younger demographic group, though some apps, like Senior Match and Silver Singles are geared toward the 50 and up demographic.
-Today almost 50% of people know of someone who use the services or has met their loved one through the service.
+In 2016, almost 50% of people knew of someone who use the services or had met their loved one through the service.
 After the iPhone launch in 2007, online dating data has mushroomed as application usage increased.
 In 2005, only 10% of 18-24 year olds reported to have used online dating services; this number quickly grew to over 27%, making this target demographic the largest number of users for most applications.
 When Pew Research Center conducted a study in 2016, they found that 59% of U.S. adults agreed that online dating is a good way to meet people compared to 44% in 2005.
 This explosion in usage can be explained by the increased use of smartphones.
 By the end of 2022, it is expected there will be 413 million active users of online dating services worldwide.

+A 2023 Pew Research Center survey of 6,034 American adults found that 30% had ever used an online dating site or app, including 53% of those aged 18 to 29, 37% of those aged 30 to 49, and 17% of those aged 50 and over.
+Lesbian, gay and bisexual respondents reported using dating apps at nearly twice the rate of straight respondents (51% versus 28%), and 36% of divorced, separated or widowed adults had used one, compared with 16% of married adults.

 The increased use of smartphones by those 65 and older has also driven that population to the use dating apps.
 The Pew Research Center found that usage increase by 8 points since last surveyed in 2012.
 A study in 2021 found that more than one-third of seniors have dated in the past 5 years, and roughly one-third of those dating seniors have turned to dating apps.

 During the COVID-19 pandemic, Morning Consult found that more Americans were using online dating apps than ever before.
 In one survey in April 2020, the company discovered that 53% of U.S. adults who use online dating apps have been using them more during the pandemic.
 As of February 2021, that share increased to 71 percent.

 Research using Hofstede's cultural dimensions theory has indicated that norms about online dating applications tend to differ across cultures.
 A study published in the Journal of Creative Communications looked into the relationships between dating-app advertisements from over 51 countries and the cultural dimensions of these countries.
 The results revealed that dating-app advertisements appealed to multiple cultural needs, including the needs for relationships, friendship, entertainment, sex, status, design and identity.
 The use of these appeals was found to be 'congruent with ... the individualism/collectivism and uncertainty avoidance cultural dimensions.'